 It is now the next day.
 The silence of yesterday is still with me.
 With snow starting in the night and falling through the morning, I have climbed up to see the woods decked in all that glorious whiteness.
 With the big stick I had found in the spring to help me over the slick rocks and have kept hidden in a spot under some brambles to wait for my frequent return, I am making my way down along the muddy and snow-covered track.
 Breathing in the silvery, dim light, I alternately watch my feet as they place themselves on ground where they won’t slip and look up to observe all the exquisite detail of limbs and bark, lichen, dark and red leaves here and there clinging to bare twigs.

 Suddenly– a large bird, barely perched on a branch piled delicately with snow, barely displacing any of the crystals held together by their mutual cold.
-And suddenly, I recognise it to be a hawk.
+And suddenly, I recognise it as a hawk.
 Without thought, I know it by its size, the upward sweeping of its wings as it lifts, somehow remaining still.
 But now, for some incredibly small instant, there is a flash the color of the sun at the base of a wing, a flash of an orangey-bronze patch under a strong uplifting feathered limb. a sudden revelation of hidden beauty as stillness and movement are somehow combined.
 Deciding that my presence disrupts the flow of his life’s movement, he is flying in a trajectory through the trees, up and over, gone.

 My whole being vibrates in response, tasting this moment, absorbing it like the nourishment that runs in the blood, like the air that seeps into the lungs and is drawn up by all the cells and moved out by the lungs once again, a different substance.
 Filling to emptying, emptiness to fullness.
 That brief moment had become the whole universe inside me, rising up and out forever.